-The famous Havana vieja (Old Havana), where the city began more than five centuries ago, is one of the best preserved architectural ensembles of the Americas.
-Its historic urban center and its system of fortifications were declared World Cultural Heritage by UNESCO in 1982.
+Havana is an unparalleled city rich in culture, history and tradition.
+It is proud of its preserved architectural heritage and colonial past.
+The famous Habana Vieja (Old Havana), where the city began more than five centuries ago, is one of the best preserved architectural designs in the Americas.
+Its historic urban center, cobblestone plazas, and surrounding fortifications were declared a World Heritage Site by UNESCO in 1982.
+Today you’ll see a mix of structures...

-The islands’ second largest urban center, Santiago de Cuba is proud to be the most Caribbean city in Cuba.
-The city is known for its fusion of cultures, coming from a mixture of Spanish, African, French, Haitians and West Indians.
+The islands’ second largest urban center, Santiago de Cuba, is known for its fusion of cultures from Spain, Africa, France and West Indies.

 The city has a history of more than five centuries and some of the most picturesque scenes in Cuba.